-Figure 5-3 through Figure 5-8 were developed using R, version 4.1.2 (R Foundation 2022), and the ggplot2 package, version 3.3.5 (Wickham 2016).
-To support interpretation of these figures, Mann-Kendall trend analysis was performed for each well-parameter combination to characterize whether trends in water levels, pH, or uranium are upward, stable (no trend), or declining.
+Figure 5-3 through Figure 5-8 were developed using R, version 4.3.0 (The R Foundation 2023), and the ggplot2 package, version 3.4.2 (Wickham 2016), one of a collection of packages included in the tidyverse (version 2.0.0) (Wickham et al. 2019).
+To support interpretation of these figures, Mann-Kendall trend analysis was performed for each well-parameter combination to assess whether trends in water levels, pH, or uranium are upward, stable (no trend), or declining.
 Detailed Mann-Kendall trend test results are documented at the end of this section (Table 5-3).